-- CREATED FOR COMFORT: Designed by a mom, the Boppy Pillow provides to your arms and back by lifting your baby to a more ergonomic position when breastfeeding or bottle feeding
+- CREATED FOR COMFORT: Designed by a mom, this nursing pillow provides relief to your arms and back by lifting your baby to a more ergonomic position when breastfeeding, bottle feeding, and bonding

-- YOU HAVE OPTIONS: Works for multiple feeding styles—cradle, cross cradle, football hold, bottle feeding
+- YOU HAVE OPTIONS: C-shaped design allows for multiple feeding styles—cradle, cross cradle, football hold, bottle feeding

 How long does it usually take to fully recover after a c-section?

 You should feel back to normal around six weeks after your c-section.

 Most moms stay in the hospital for three days after their c-section.
 You may need to see your doctor after about a week at home to get your stitches or staples out.

 At your six week postpartum check-up, your doctor can help you determine whether or not you can resume all of your pre pregnancy activities.

 You should not use tampons for six weeks after any type of delivery.

 Your cervix will not close completely for about six weeks after delivery which means that tampons can cause discomfort and put you at high risk of infection.

 Make sure you have a check up with your doctor before using tampons or menstrual cups.